CALM: A CKA-Guided Adaptive Layer-Wise Modularization Framework for LLM Quantization: Abstract

 \section{Abstract}

 Current mainstream post-training quantization methods for large language models typically apply a uniform quantization strategy across all network layers, overlooking the substantial differences in algorithmic suitability among layers.
-To address this limitation, we propose CKA-Guided Modular Quantization—a fine-tuning-free, plug-and-play framework for algorithmic heterogeneous quantization.
-Our method independently evaluates multiple PTQ algorithms on each layer and employs Linear Centered Kernel Alignment (CKA) as a metric to automatically select the optimal quantization strategy per layer.
+To address this limitation, we propose CALM (A CKA-guided Adaptive Layer-wise Modularization)—a fine-tuning-free, plug-and-play framework for algorithmic heterogeneous quantization.
+CALM independently evaluates multiple PTQ algorithms on each layer and employs Linear Centered Kernel Alignment (CKA) as a metric to automatically select the optimal quantization strategy per layer.
 The individually optimized strategies are then integrated to construct a hybrid quantized model.
 Experiments demonstrate that our approach consistently outperforms both uniform quantization baselines and state-of-the-art mixed-precision methods across mainstream LLMs—including LLaMA and Qwen—in terms of perplexity (PPL) and downstream task performance.